HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_xai/importance.rst

 Why is explainability important?
 =================================

+.. figure:: ../_figures/xai_importance.png
+    :width: 800

  *"The problem is that a single metric, such as classification accuracy, is an incomplete description of most real-world tasks." — (Doshi-Velez et al., 2017)*

-.. figure:: ../_figures/xai_importance.png
-    :width: 300

 To Mitigate Ethical Issues
 ----------------------------